 With the rise in popularity for the 6.5 caliber in recent years it is nice to see a cartridge developed to better fulfill the wants and needs of hunters and notably longer distance hunters.
 The 6.5 PRC is the big brother to the popular 6.5 Creedmoor boasting higher speeds and increased kinetic energy on impact.
 This cartridge and caliber combination has shown promise in the hunting community.
-With this larger cartridge the viability of the 6.5 PRC against larger game animals is now more practical then that of its predecessor and with the right bullet selection this cartridge may become your “go to” for your next elk hunt.
+With this larger cartridge the viability of the 6.5 PRC against larger game animals is now more practical than that of its predecessor and with the right bullet selection this cartridge may become your “go to” for your next elk hunt.

 Penetration is the biggest point that needs to be addressed when insuring the ethical use of the 6.5 PRC against elk sized game due to their larger bone mass.
-For this reason solid core bullets such as the Barnes LRX are going to rank higher then a standard jacketed bullet.
+For this reason solid core bullets such as the Barnes LRX are going to rank higher than a standard jacketed bullet.

 The increased speeds of the 6.5 PRC have made this cartridge popular for long range hunters and the cartridge has proven to be very effective against a range of moderate sized animals ranging from hogs, deer, mountain goat, and sheep.
 Though with this added velocity the 6.5 PRC has begun to be used as a large game cartridge.
 Though this is possible some factors should be taken into consideration before converting your sheep rifle into a elk setup.
 Most notably the extra penetration required to reliably and ethically harvest elk.

 Hunting bullets get their lethality due to the fact that they expand inside of the animal.
 The energy transfer from the bullet into the animal is what crates the “wound cavity” and hemorrhaging of the tissues.
 Unlike animals harvested with archery equipment where animals expire due to the loss of blood and extreme hemorrhaging bullets require energy transfer to kill the animal.